Class Attendance

 • Highly contagious diseases (e.g., chicken pox, measles)

-If the duration of the absence due to serious medical illness or mental health concern undermines the student’s ability to complete the academic work required, the appropriate Assistant or Associate Dean will encourage the student to pursue a Medical Leave of Absence – see policy on Medical Leaves of Absence.
+If the duration of the absence due to serious medical illness or mental health concern undermines the student’s ability to complete the academic work required, the appropriate Assistant or Associate Dean will discuss Medical Leave of Absence options with the student – see policy on Medical Leaves of Absence.

-Documenting Disabilities.
-Students who are registered with Learning Support Services (LSS) or the Office of Disability Services (ODS) must provide accommodation letters from those offices to their instructors (in advance of absences) in order for subsequent disability-related absences to be considered excused.
+Students who are registered with Learning Support Services (LSS) or the Office for Access and Disability Services (ADS) must provide accommodation letters from those offices to their instructors (in advance of absences) for subsequent disability-related absences to be considered excused.
 Students who are newly struggling should be encouraged to register with the appropriate office for any future concerns.
 Accommodations are not typically retroactive.

-Students with learning disabilities, other neurologically-based disorders, and those disabled by chronic illnesses are encouraged to contact Learning Support Services (LSS).
-Students with physical disabilities, including but not limited to visual impairments, hearing loss, and mobility limitations, are encouraged to contact the Office of Disability Services (ODS).
-Depending on the type of disability, there are different processes for disclosing and documenting the disability with the University.
+Students with learning disabilities, other neurologically-based disorders, and those disabled by chronic illnesses are encouraged to contact LSS.
+Students with physical disabilities, including but not limited to visual impairments, hearing loss, and mobility limitations, are encouraged to contact ADS.
+Students may be referred to those offices and the University Policy for Students with Disabilities

 • be used on consecutive class days;